 Our primary sources of liquidity are cash generated from operations, available cash, receivables securitization, and borrowings under our debt financing arrangements, which are described in further detail in "Note 14 - Debt" to the Interim Consolidated Financial Statements and "Note 20 - Debt" to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2019.
 Our operating cash flow generation is driven by, among other things, the general global economic conditions at any point in time and their resulting impacts on demand for our products, raw materials and energy prices, and industry-specific issues, such as production capacity and utilization.
 We have generated strong operating cash flows through various past industry and economic cycles, evidencing the underlying operating strength of our businesses.
-As noted in the "2020 Outlook" section within this MD&A, however, significant uncertainty continues to exist concerning both the magnitude and the duration of the impacts to our financial results and condition as caused by the COVID-19 pandemic.
-Regardless of size and duration, these rapidly evolving challenges have had and will continue to have an adverse impact on our operating cash flows.
-However, based on our responses to the COVID-19 pandemic, including the business-related initiatives discussed in our "2020 Outlook", we anticipate that our available cash, cash from operations, and existing debt financing arrangements will provide us with sufficient liquidity through at least July 2021.
+As noted in the "2020 Outlook" section within this MD&A, however, significant uncertainty exists concerning both the magnitude and the duration of the impacts to our financial results and condition as caused by the COVID-19 pandemic.
+Regardless of size and duration, these rapidly evolving challenges will have an adverse impact on our future operating cash flows.
+However, based on our responses to the COVID-19 pandemic, including the business-related initiatives discussed in our "2020 Outlook", we anticipate that our available cash, cash from operations, and existing debt financing arrangements will provide us with sufficient liquidity through at least May 2021.

-At June 30, 2020, we had total cash and cash equivalents of \$1.0 billion, of which \$389 million was held by our foreign subsidiaries.
-All cash and cash equivalents held by our foreign subsidiaries is readily convertible into currencies used in our operations, including the U.S. dollar.
-During the six months ended June 30, 2020, we received approximately \$325 million of cash in the U.S. through intercompany loans and dividends.
+At March 31, 2020, we had total cash and cash equivalents of \$714 million, of which \$328 million was held by our foreign subsidiaries.
+All of the cash and cash equivalents held by our foreign subsidiaries is readily convertible into currencies used in our operations, including the U.S. dollar.
+During the first quarter of 2020, we received approximately \$300 million of cash in the U.S. through intercompany loans and dividends.
 Traditionally, the cash and earnings of our foreign subsidiaries have generally been used to finance their operations and capital expenditures, and it is our intention to indefinitely reinvest the historical pre-2018 earnings of our foreign subsidiaries.
 However, beginning in 2018, management asserts that only certain foreign subsidiaries are indefinitely reinvested.
 For further information related to our income tax positions, see "Note 9 - Income Taxes" to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2019.
-Management believes that sufficient liquidity is available in the U.S. through at least July 2021, which includes borrowing capacity under our revolving credit facility.
+Management believes that sufficient liquidity is available in the U.S. through at least May 2021, which includes borrowing capacity under our revolving credit facility.